sabifo4/LUCA-divtimes/01_PAML/00_CODEML/README.md

 # you replace the tags with your own credentials.
 # First, move one dir back so you are inside `HPC`
 cd ../
-rsync -avz --copy-links LUCAdup <uname>@<server>:<path_to_your_wd_in_HPC>
+rsync -avz --copy-links LUCAdup_arcsin <uname>@<server>:<path_to_your_wd_in_HPC>
 ```

 ----

 **IMPORTANT INFORMATION REGARDING THE PAML VERSION INSTALLED ON OUR HPC SERVER**
 We have compiled the PAML programs available for the latest version of this software in our HPC server.
-We have saved the executable files to launch `MCMCtree` and `CODEML` inside our `LUCAdup` working directory so that they are launched using relative paths to the following executable files: `mcmctree4.10.7` and `codeml4.10.7`.
+We have saved the executable files to launch `MCMCtree` and `CODEML` inside our `LUCAdup_arcsin` working directory so that they are launched using relative paths to the following executable files: `mcmctree4.10.7` and `codeml4.10.7`.

 These are the programs that we will use during all the steps of timetree inference given that the latest PAML version (v4.10.7) has implemented cross-bracing.
 All inference analyses are therefore run by calling these programs via relative paths.
 We have decided to work with this system given that we wanted a specific version of PAML not yet available through `conda` and because we use other PAML versions in the HPC server we used.